 Figure 1.
 Block diagram of the proposed architecture.

-Even if CPS applications seem to replace old supervisory control systems using bottom-up models, the existing applications show some limits about interoperability and modularity.
-While a top-down model has several limitations concerning the communications with single devices, bottom-up models can be very difficult to be implemented due to the different development interface, language, and protocols related to sensors and each bottom-unit.
-In this context, a tentative solution is provided by the reference architecture model for I4.0 (RAMI 4.0) [40].
-However, even if RAMI 4.0 is used in different industrial contexts, it adopts the UPC UA Standard to communicate with the production lines.
-However, most production lines do not currently use this standard.
+Even if CPS applications would appear to be replacing older supervisory control systems using bottom-up models, the existing applications reveal certain limitations related to the interoperability and modularity.
+While a top-down model has several limitations regarding the communication with single devices, bottom-up models can prove difficult to implement due to the different developmental interface, language, and protocols related to the sensors and each bottom-unit.
+Within this context, a tentative solution is provided by the reference architecture model for Industry 4.0 (RAMI 4.0) [40].
+However, even if the RAMI 4.0 is used in different industrial contexts, it adopts the UPC UA standard to communicate with the production lines, while most production lines do not currently use this standard.

-In the present paper, we both present a new software architecture composed by a modular, extensible and interoperable software for managing heterogeneous devices, based on OSGi framework, and a Cloud computing layer.
-The proposed architecture does not want to define an Industry 4.0 standard but does want to show how the integration of the OSGI framework within the Industry 4.0, allows to the system to be interoperable, extensible and flexible.
-As a solution, the proposed paper analyses the employment of a gateway module for enhancing the interoperability and modularity following the OSGi approach.
+In the present paper, we present a new software architecture composed of a modular and extensible and interoperable software for managing heterogeneous devices based on the OSGi framework along with a CC layer.
+The proposed architecture is not aimed at defining an Industry 4.0 standard but at demonstrating how the integration of the OSGI framework within Industry 4.0 enables the system to be interoperable, extensible and flexible.
+As a solution, we analyse the employment of a gateway module for enhancing the interoperability and modularity following the OSGi approach.

 Architectural Approach

-This section provides a preliminary description of the modules composing the proposed architecture for CPS, which are namely:
+This section provides a preliminary description of the modules comprising the proposed architecture for CPS, which are as follows:

 Physical sensor network at the production line level